In a decade he made $200 million by trading new weekly and monthly highs in the trending inflationary markets of the 1970s...

-Born in 1949, Richard J. Dennis is a commodities trader once known as the "Prince of the Pit".
-In the early 1970s, he borrowed $1,600 and took a seat at the MidAmerica Commodity Exchange.
-In a decade he made $200 million by trading new weekly and monthly highs in the trending inflationary markets of the 1970s.
-Richard Dennis maintained his positions for long periods, avoiding the scalping practices of most professionals.
-He entered short-term market positions and held them over the mid-term.
+Richard J. Dennis is a commodities trader once known as the "Prince of the Pit."
+In the early 1970s, he borrowed $1,600 to purchase a seat at the MidAmerica Commodity Exchange.
+Within a decade, he turned it into $200 million by trading new weekly and monthly highs in the trending, inflationary markets of the 1970s.
+Dennis was known for holding positions over longer periods, in contrast to the short-term scalping strategies used by many professionals.
+He typically entered short-term trades and held them through the mid-term.

 The Turtles Experiment